jason-ezenwa/flair-commerce/README.md

 # flair-commerce

 The backend of an e-commerce store.
-The backend is being created usin Node.js and Mongodb, while the frontend is created using just html, css and javascript.
+This application was created using Node.js.

-This is the first time I am doing something like this so, let's go I guess 😅
+To ensure you can run the app, cd into the backend directory and install the necessary packages using 'npm install'